nparker80/readme-generator/utils/README.md

   t

   ## License
-    This project is covered by the Apache license.
+    This project is covered by the MIT license.
     Click the license button at the top of this file to learn more.

   ## Contributing